Azure-Samples/ms-identity-javascript-tutorial/4-AdvancedGrants/2-call-api-api-ca/README.md

 ![Screenshot](./ReadmeFiles/screenshot.png)

-4. If the user has no predefined verification method to satisfy MFA, they will see the following screen:
+4. If the user has no predefined verification method to satisfy **MFA**, they will see the following screen:

 ![More](./ReadmeFiles/more_info.png)